 Task description: The objective of this paper is to answer multi-answer temporal questions with question answering pair information and structured knowledge.
-Given a problem q_i and m sets of candidate answers a_m^i , MATQA needs to obtain from the candidate answer set a_m^i the number of valid answers to question q_i and correct entities or attributes.

-Approach Introduction: Figure 2 presents the overall structure of MATQA.
-It uses four modules to perform the process of answering multi-answer temporal questions, corresponding to the construction of the boot node, the scoring of the KG node related to the question, the judgement of the initial answer, and the clustering of the same type of answers under time constraints.
-First, the Q&A pair is associated with the knowledge graph as a special node, which can bridge the information gap between Q&A pair and subgraph in the subsequent reasoning process, and guide the model to approach the standard Q&A. Second, the degree of correlation between the key entities in the resolved triplet facts in the question and the particular node in the Q&A pair is measured, and only the KG nodes associated with the question are retained.
-Subsequently, the information of Q&A pairs and subgraphs is aggregated and updated on the graph by the graph neural network of attention mechanism, and the possible solution with the highest score is deduced.
-Finally, the time constraints after problem analysis are used to cluster the other candidate answers in the Q&A pairs, and all the answers satisfying both the semantic and time constraints are selected as the solution set of the problem.
+For a given question q and its candidate answers set A, MATQA aims to determine the number of valid answers to question q and identify correct entities or attributes within the candidate answer set A. Approach Introduction: Fig. 2 presents the overall structure of MATQA.
+It uses four modules to perform the process of answering multi-answer temporal questions, corresponding to the boot node representation module, node-question relevance scoring module, initial answer determination module and answer clustering module.
+First, in the boot node representation module, the Q&A pair is associated with the knowledge graph as a special node we call boot node, which can bridge the information gap between Q&A pair and subgraph in the subsequent reasoning process, and guide the model to approach the standard Q&A. Second, the node-question relevance scoring module is used to calculate the relevance score between the key entities in the resolved triplet facts in the question and the boot node and retrieve a subgraph consisting of the KG node (nodes in the knowledge graph, including entities and attributes) most relevant to the question based on the relevance score.
+Subsequently, the initial answer determination module aggregates and updates the information of the boot node and the subgraphs through the attention-based graph neural network (GNN), and the possible answers with the highest score is deduced.
+Finally, the answer clustering module clusters all candidate answers through the time constraints parsed from the question, and uses the clustering results as the final answer set to the question.